janwilmans/guidelines/guidelines_details.md

   - **Rationale**: to prevent implicit conversions and make the construction visible at the call site.
 - Define interfaces as pure virtual classes that have a default virtual destructor and do not have member variables.
   - **Rationale**: Interfaces are a mechanism to separate the interface from the implementation, adding members would contradict this purpose[^1].
-- Do not rely on aggregate initialization for assigning default value to members, either create constructors or use in-class initialization.
+- Use in-class initialization or in initializer lists to initialize all members [[C.41]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c41-a-constructor-should-create-a-fully-initialized-object) [[C.43]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c43-ensure-that-a-copyable-class-has-a-default-constructor) [[C.45]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c45-dont-define-a-default-constructor-that-only-initializes-data-members-use-default-member-initializers-instead)
-  - **Rationale**: when initialization is part of the type, it makes it harder to use incorrectly.
+  - **Rationale**: when full initialization is part of the type, it makes it harder to use incorrectly.
-- Mark all destructors of classes in an inheritance hierarchy `virtual` or `override`.
+- Mark all destructors of classes in an inheritance hierarchy `virtual` or `override`. [[C.35]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c35-a-base-class-destructor-should-be-either-public-and-virtual-or-protected-and-non-virtual)
   - **Rationale**: this prevents [subtle destruction bugs](https://cppcoach.godbolt.org/z/ebEPhzfbs).
 - Declare `public`, `protected` and `private` in that order.
   - **Rationale**: consistent style improves readability